SimpliMinimalist/project/blueprint.md

 1.  **Smoother App Bar Hiding:** The `snap` property was removed from the `SliverAppBar` to prevent it from reappearing abruptly at the top of the scroll view.
 2.  **Rotation-Free FAB Animation:** The default rotation animation for the Floating Action Button has been replaced with a simple fade-in/fade-out transition using `AnimatedSwitcher` for a cleaner look.
 3.  **Code Style Correction:** A lint warning was addressed by reordering the `child` property in the `FadeTransition` widget to adhere to best practices.
+4.  **FAB Overscroll Bug Fix:** The scroll listener logic was improved to correctly handle overscroll conditions.
+The FAB now remains visible when the user reaches the top or bottom of the scroll view, preventing it from disappearing unexpectedly.